Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 session to receive the live content.

-     1. The [=Ingest source=] SHALL start by sending an HTTP POST request with the
+     1. The [=Ingest source=] SHALL start by an HTTP POST request with the
         CMAF Header, or an empty request,
         to the POST_URL.
         This can help the ingest source